Reception Diagnostic Center

 Visitation

-• All visitors must register for and be approved via a ViaPath account before scheduling any visits.
+• All visitors must register for and be approved via a ViaPath account before scheduling in-person or online visits.

-• When scheduling on ViaPath, all visit times are set in Eastern Time regardless of the facility’s local time.
+• Scheduling on ViaPath is done in Eastern Time for all visits regardless of the facility’s local time.

-• Fee-based video visits are scheduled and paid for through the vendor site www.gtlvisitme.com after registering and adding the incarcerated person.
+• Fee-based video visits are scheduled and paid for through www.gtlvisitme.com after registering and adding the incarcerated person on the vendor site.

 Communication